onebeyond/rascal/README.md

 ## About
 Rascal is a wrapper for the excellent [amqplib](https://www.npmjs.com/package/amqplib).
 One of the best things about amqplib is that it doesn't make assumptions about how you use it.
 Another is that it doesn't attempt to abstract away [AMQP Concepts](https://www.rabbitmq.com/tutorials/amqp-concepts.html).
 As a result the library offers a great deal of control and flexibility, but the onus is on you adopt appropriate patterns and configuration.
 You need to be aware that:

-* messages are not persistent by default and will be lost if your broker restarts
+* Messages are not persistent by default and will be lost if your broker restarts
-* messages that crash your app will be infinitely retried
+* Messages that crash your app will be infinitely retried
-* without prefetch a sudden flood of messages may bust your event loop
+* Without prefetch a sudden flood of messages may bust your event loop
-* dropped connections and borked channels will not be automatically recovered
+* Dropped connections and borked channels will not be automatically recovered
-* any connection or channel errors are emitted as "error" events.
+* Any connection or channel errors are emitted as "error" events.
 Unless you handle them or use [domains](https://nodejs.org/api/domain.html) these will cause your application to crash

 Rascal seeks to solve these problems.

 ## Caveats
 * Rascal currently implements only a small subset of the [amqplib api](http://www.squaremobius.net/amqp.node/doc/channel_api.html).
 It was written with a strong bias towards moderate volume pub/sub systems for a project with some quite agressive timescales.
-If you need one of the missing api calls, then your best approach is send us a [PR](https://github.com/guidesmiths/rascal/pulls).
+If you need one of the missing api calls, then your best approach is to submit a [PR](https://github.com/guidesmiths/rascal/pulls).
 * Rascal deliberately uses a new channel per publish operation.
-This is because any time an channel operation encounters an error, the channel becomes unusable, and must be replaced.
+This is because any time a channel operation encounters an error, the channel becomes unusable and must be replaced.
 In an asynchronous environment such as node you are likely to have passed the channel reference to multiple callbacks, meaning that for every channel error, multiple publish operations will fail.
 The negative of the new channel per publish operation, is a little extra overhead and the chance of busting the maxium number of channels (the default is 65K).
 We urge you to test Rascal with realistic peak production loads to ensure this isn't the case.
 * Rascal has plenty of automated tests, but is by no means battle hardened (yet).
 * Rascal doesn't currently validate your configuration, leading to some unfriendly error messages if you get things wrong